gregsdennis/ThingFilter/Readme.md

 - `>=` Greater Than Or Equal To

 Please note that the *Contains* operator is only meaningful for string values, and the inequality operators (*Less Than*, etc.) are not meaningful for boolean values.
 When these operators are used on meaningless values (e.g. `<=true`), they will never be matched.

+### Custom operations

+The operations recognized by ThingFilter can be customized through the use of the `AddEvaluator()` and `RemoveEvaluator()` methods.

+`AddEvaluator()` takes an implementation of `IMatchEvaluator`.
+This interface defines the matching algorithm for strings, numbers (represented by `double`), and boolean values.
+At a minimum, the string matching should be implemented.
+If the other data types are not valid for your evaluator, they should simply return `false`.

+`RemoveEvaluator()` takes a string representing the operator to be removed.
+For example, if you want your filter to not support the *Not Equal To* operator, you would pass `"<>"`.

 ## Configuration